MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/iimagevariabledescriptorpreview_shape.md

 Gets the expected image shape.

 ## -property-value
-The image shape.
-An image will always be defined as C X H X W.
+The image shape, defined as (C, H, W) where C is the number of channels, H is the height of the image, and W is the width of the image.

 ## -remarks